Westinghouse Air Brake Technologies (NYSE:WAB) Issues FY 2022 Earnings Guidance

-Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) last released its earnings results on Tuesday, February 15th.
-The transportation company reported $1.18 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.17 by $0.01.
-The business had revenue of $2.07 billion during the quarter, compared to analyst estimates of $2.18 billion.
-Westinghouse Air Brake Technologies had a net margin of 5.86% and a return on equity of 7.54%.
-The company’s revenue for the quarter was up 2.4% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $0.98 earnings per share.
-On average, research analysts expect that Westinghouse Air Brake Technologies will post 4.25 earnings per share for the current year.
+Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) last released its quarterly earnings results on Tuesday, February 15th.
+The transportation company reported $1.18 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.17 by $0.01.
+The business had revenue of $2.07 billion during the quarter, compared to the consensus estimate of $2.18 billion.
+Westinghouse Air Brake Technologies had a return on equity of 7.54% and a net margin of 5.86%.
+The business’s revenue was up 2.4% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.98 EPS.
+On average, equities research analysts expect that Westinghouse Air Brake Technologies will post 4.25 earnings per share for the current year.

 An institutional investor recently raised its position in Westinghouse Air Brake Technologies stock.
-State of Tennessee Treasury Department boosted its position in Westinghouse Air Brake Technologies Co.
-(NYSE:WAB – Get Rating) by 42.5% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 137,779 shares of the transportation company’s stock after purchasing an additional 41,071 shares during the period.
-State of Tennessee Treasury Department owned about 0.07% of Westinghouse Air Brake Technologies worth $12,691,000 as of its most recent filing with the Securities & Exchange Commission.
-90.12% of the stock is owned by institutional investors and hedge funds.
+Metropolitan Life Insurance Co NY grew its position in shares of Westinghouse Air Brake Technologies Co.
+(NYSE:WAB – Get Rating) by 14.8% during the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 21,201 shares of the transportation company’s stock after purchasing an additional 2,730 shares during the period.
+Metropolitan Life Insurance Co NY’s holdings in Westinghouse Air Brake Technologies were worth $1,953,000 as of its most recent SEC filing.
+90.12% of the stock is currently owned by hedge funds and other institutional investors.

 Westinghouse Air Brake Technologies Company Profile (Get Rating)